AdamSobieski/Narratology/Content/Knowledge.md

 9. How can the initialization of knowledgebase instances be simplified?
    1. Perhaps developers could utilize an initializer which receives metadata categories and uses these one or more metadata categories to populate a knowledgebase instance with expressions and rules.

-10. How might predicate-calculus expressions be represented in formats like RDF Turtle and TriG?
+10. How might n-ary predicate-calculus expressions be represented in formats like RDF Turtle and TriG?

 <details>
 <summary>Click to view one approach for representing n-ary predicate-calculus expressions in RDF Turtle and TriG.</summary>